hashicorp/field-workshops-terraform/docs/slides/aws/terraform-oss/index.md

 * Used the **`terraform init`** command
 * Ran the **`terraform plan`** command
 * Learned about variables
-* Set our location and prefix
+* Set our tenancy and prefix
 ]

 ---